kasperg3/HopDatabase/README.md

 # Hop Database

 Welcome to the Hop Database project!
 This database is created by using web scraping techniques and contains information from various hops producers' websites.
 Current sources:

 * Hopsteiner
 * Yakima Chief Hops
-* BarthHaas (WIP)
+* BarthHaas

 ## Description